 Primal Hog Share - Whole, Half, & Quarter (Deposit Only)

-NOTE - Deposit Only: Balance due upon receipt of order.
+NOTE - Deposit Only: Balance due prior to order delivery.

 What is the Hog Share Program?

 The Primal Pork Hog Share program is our way of providing the absolute highest quality pork in California to our neighbors at an affordable price through whole and half hog shares.
 We will do all of the legwork - raising the animal, transportation, slaughter coordination, communication with the butcher, and offer delivery so that YOU can focus on your life and not feel overwhelmed with this complicated process.

 Tell me about the pigs.